DawievLill/DataScience-871/_build/html/_sources/content/python/python-basics.md

 ### Arithmetic

 The Python interpreter makes use of several operators, think about these as special symbols that represent some form of computational process.
-There are some operators that you are already comfortable with.
+You are already comfortable with arithmetic operators.
 Think about the basic operations of addition, subtraction and multiplication.
 Python comes with operators such as `+`, `-`, `*` and `/` to express these computations.
 Note that we express exponentiation with the `**` operator.
 The usage of the exponentiation operator is different from many other programming languages, so remember to use this instead of the more traditional `^` that is used in languages such as Julia and R. In Python the `^` is a bitwise operator.
 You are not expected to know what a bitwise operator is and it won't really feature in our work.

 ````{tab} Python
 ```python